drogue-iot/reqwless/README.md

 :warning: Note that both features cannot be used together and will cause a compilation error.

+:warning: The released version of `reqwless` does not support `esp-mbedtls`.
+The reason for this is that `esp-mbedtls` is not yet published to crates.io.
+One should specify `reqwless` as a git dependency to use `esp-mbedtls`.

 ### esp-mbedtls
 **Can only be used on esp32 boards**
 `esp-mbedtls` supports TLS 1.2 and 1.3.
 It uses espressif's Rust wrapper over mbedtls, alongside optimizations such as hardware acceleration.